antoncl/libTemplateEngine/src/doc/mainpage.md

 ~~~

 # Motivation {#motivation}
-I started writing C code back in the Kernigan and Richie days, I continued to write C and C++ code, although professionally more focus was given to C# with the advent of the .Net framework.
+I started writing C code back in the Kernigan and Richie days.
+I continued to write C and C++ code, although professionally more focus was given to C# with the advent of the .Net framework.
 Now, I find myself with a bit of extra spare time, and have decided to brush off my C++ skills.

 In order to do that I decided on a small cross platform server project.
-One of the first orders was a cross platform capability of reporting performance counters.
-Remember Knuth's *premature optimization is the root of all evil*.
+One of the first tasks was cross platform capability of reporting performance counters.
+Remember Knuth's **premature optimization is the root of all evil**.
 Surprisingly I didn't find any readily available open source solutions, and decided to roll my own.

 That library uses a simple DSL (domain specific language) to hide away the platform specific code.
 It became obvious to me that a the code generation could be simplified tremendously by using a simple template engine.